YBoost-22-23/J1-workshop-music-2/README.md

 ## step 1 : Create a website

+Choose one design in this Pinterest tab : https://www.pinterest.fr/cellyasirot/music-player/

 ## setp 2 : Create a music player
 You have to create a music player with all the basic functionnalities :
 * Play a song